-Bri-Chem has developed relationships with a number of drilling fluid suppliers including manufacturers and international chemical supply companies.
+Bri-Chem has developed relationships with a number of drilling fluid suppliers including domestic manufacturers and international chemical supply companies.
 These vendors are selected through superior products, pricing, availability and technical support.
-Bri-Chem's supply chain being secure and having its vendor's part of the team is an important factor in being a full service wholesale distribution company.
-Bri-Chem's vendor network is mainly based in North America but also includes numerous points around the globe such as India, China, South America and Europe.
-The Company's global procurement and logistics team are experienced within its specific industry and all markets around the world.
-Fluid purchases from the US make up approximately 48% (2012 - 19%) of total fluid purchases.
+Bri-Chem's supply chain and long-term vendor relationships is an important factor in being a full service wholesale distribution company.
+Bri-Chem's vendor network is mainly based in North America but also includes numerous points around the globe such as India, and China.
+The Company's global procurement and logistics team are experienced within its specific industry and various other markets around the world.